Norfolk (Va.)--History--19th century

 Identifier: Mss.
 MsV Ap37

 Scope and Contents Scrapbook, 1854-1887, of an unidentified person containing newspaper clippings.
-The volume includes a handwritten note about the evacuation of Portsmouth, Va. and Norfolk, Va. in 1862.
-The clippings were pasted over a journal (account book), of Cocke and Brothers, merchants, Portsmouth, Va.
+The volume includes a handwritten note about the evacuation of Portsmouth, Virginiaa. and Norfolk, Virginia in 1862.
+The clippings were pasted over a journal (account book), of Cocke and Brothers, merchants, Portsmouth, Virginia.

 Identifier: 01/Mss.
 92 T19